davebenson/doom4-walkthrough/README.md

 ## Mission 7: Fight: Upper Gore Nest

 Continue along the ledge, jumping around to the green-lit ledges.
-At the top, you'll find an airship with some loot - including a Codex Entry "Monsters / Cacodaemon", a Hell Knight, a few Imps, and a bunch of Possessed worshipping the Nest.
+At the top, you'll find an airship with some loot - including CODEX ENTRY "Monsters / Cacodaemon", a Hell Knight, a few Imps, and a bunch of Possessed worshipping the Nest.

 Kill the Hell Knight and the Imps, and use the Possesseds for target practice.